lujiefsi/NPEDetector/README.md

  <pre><code>
     ret = foo();
     if (ret != null) ret.foo1;
-    ret.field;//NPE, but do not report
+    ret.field;//NPE, but should not be reported
 </code></pre>

-In step5, we score each callee based on:(1) if some developerer have consider CNC, but some are not, we think no CNC developeres are wrong(2)developer may borther massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
+In step5, we score each callee based on:(1) if some developer have consider CNC, but some are not, we think no CNC developeres are wrong(2)developer may borther massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
 # Usage
 1. We use maven build our project, so you can import it as existed maven project.